Endangered Species Act: An Overview

 Background

-The Endangered Species Act (ESA) was enacted by Congress in 1973 for the purpose of providing federal protection to species of wildlife that are in danger of becoming extinct.
-The ESA provides a program for the conservation of threatened and endangered plants and animals and the habitats in which they are found.
-Although the ESA is considered the most powerful piece of legislation dedicated to conserving wildlife, it is not the first piece of legislation with that purpose.
-In 1966, Congress passed the Endangered Species Preservation Act which authorized the Secretary of the Interior to put together a list of endangered species and provided the Fish & Wildlife Service (FWS) with $15 million per year to buy habitat for the species on that list.
-In 1969, Congress passed the Endangered Species Conservation Act, which allowed the Secretary of Interior to list foreign species and prohibited the importation of products made from such species.
-The ESA ultimately replaced the 1969 Act, providing endangered species with more protection than any previous legislation.
+Although the ESA is considered one of the most powerful pieces of legislation dedicated to conserving wildlife, it is not the first piece of legislation with that purpose.
+In 1966, Congress passed the Endangered Species Preservation Act, which authorized the Secretary of the Interior to compile a list of endangered species and provided the Fish & Wildlife Service (FWS) with $15 million per year to buy habitat for listed species.
+In 1969, Congress passed the Endangered Species Conservation Act, which allowed the Secretary of Interior to list foreign species and prohibited the importation of products made from those species.
+The ESA ultimately replaced the 1969 Act, providing endangered species with more protection than any prior legislation.

 Federal Regulatory Authority